 Patrick Doyle was a musician born in Scotland, who played in bands including Veronica Falls, Correcto and The Royal We.
 He made solo music as Boys Forever and Basic Plumbing.
 The Guardian recognised him as “a one-man greatest hits collection.”
 He died at age 32, in March 2018.

 Max Padilla was an LA-based publicist and journalist, whose writing appeared in publications including from The Los Angeles Times and WWD.
 He died in September 2017.

 I looked out of the window on Thursday morning and it was raining.
 Max didn’t like to drive in the rain, because he said that people in LA didn’t know how.
 It was an excuse I accepted gladly, knowing that staying home with him all day would be more fun than any road trip.
 So now when it rains, I think of those days I spent with Max, hiding indoors.
 Listening to records, running out to steal coffee creamers from the 7-eleven, or watching him dance around the living room in his underwear.
 And maybe then, the rain won’t seem so bad.

 The book was launched with an exhibition on 4th September 2018 at The White Cubicle Toilet Gallery with Patience and Helen Skinner playing records.

-Purchased by the Whitney Museum of American Art Library and National Library of Scotland and UAL London College of Communication.
+Purchased by the Whitney Museum of American Art Library, National Library of Scotland and UAL London College of Communication.